jean/jean.github.io/notes/posts/hello-world.rst

    nikola github_deploy

-Nikola will build the static site in the ``output`` directory (by default) and push it to the ``master`` branch.
+Nikola will build the static site in the ``output`` directory (by default) and push it to the ``master`` branch at github.
 Note however that the source will not be automatically committed.
 You need to do this.
 To commit everything in one go:

 .. code:: bash